kimei-nishimura/moaner/README.md

 other browser
 	The extension is not avaible (yet) for other browsers.
 03-05-2021

+release 2.1.1
+FIX
+	Fix a bug that causes pain moans apply with any items

 release 2.1
 FIX
 	Fix a conflict with the Curse that makes the Curse to deactivate the moaner commands.